ParasGarg2k/currency_convertor/README.md

 ## Overview

-This project is a Currency Converter implemented using HTML, CSS, and JavaScript.
+This project is a Currency Converter implemented using HTML, CSS, JavaScript and ReactJS.
 The converter utilizes an API to fetch country flags images and real-time exchange rates between 170+ countries.

 ## Features